joesteinkamp/design-knowledge-base/1_Framework/Process/1_Understand/concept-value-test.md

 1. To learn if there is value and usefulness in a new utility

-# Tips
+## Tips
 - **Designs ends imagination.** It's important to prime the user specifically about your opportunity hypothesis and get them to imagine what it is before showing them.
+Ask questions like:
+  -  "Do you use our product to do ________?"
+  -  "Would you?"
-Ask questions like "Do you use our product to do ________?", "Would you?", "How would you imagine you'd do that?"
+  -  "How would you imagine you'd do that?"
+  -  "Is there a recent example of when something that lets you do X would have been useful?"
 - You're designing a question not a final UI.
 Treat the utility change as the most important aspect of the UI even when in final execution it is not.
 It does two things.
 1) Reduces awareness as a distraction.
 2) Causes tension in the participants mind around is this new utlity more valuable than other rest of the UI that it's disrupting.
 - Stay away from multiple approaches to execute the opportunity.
 That's for directional or formative research.
 The goal is about usefulness not usability.

+## Caution
+Users always want more features, so they'll almost always concoct a scenario or say something would be useful however if they cannot point to a time recently when it'd have helped them then it's probably not something of high value.